-- Arcane Resistance: +2 Armor against damage-causing arcane powers and +2 on trait rolls to resist opposed powers. - Armor +2: Reinforced bones and tough skin. - Berserk: Adam has the Berserk Edge. - Construct: +2 to recover from being Shaken; no additional damage from called shots; immune to poison and disease.
-As a living construct, Adam does suffer wound penalties. - Darklord of Lamordia: Adam shares his damnation with his creator; for his envy and his mutilation of Elise Mordenheim, Adam stands as darklord.
+- Armor +2: Reinforced bones and tough skin. - Construct: +2 to recover from being Shaken; ignores 1 point of Wound penalties; immune to poison and disease. - Darklord of Lamordia: Adam shares his damnation with his creator; for his envy and his mutilation of Elise Mordenheim, Adam stands as darklord.
 He can channel his self-loathing into powerful storms, closing the borders of his domain.
-Every day, he makes a Spirit roll at a cumulative -1 penalty; a failure opens the borders and leaves him unable to close them again for at least a week.

-- Fear: Adam's hideous appearance prompts a Fear check in onlookers. - Fearless: Adam is immune to Fear and Intimidation. - Fleet Footed: Adam has a Pace of 8 and a d10 running die. - Hardy: Adam does not suffer a wound from a second Shaken result. - Pain Transference: If Adam and Dr. Mordenheim are present in the same scene, they feel one another's pain.
-If either is Shaken or wounded, the other must immediately make a Vigor check or be Shaken as well. - Size +1: Adam stands just shy of eight feet tall. - Slam: Str+d6. - Sweep: Adam can attack all adjacent foes by taking a -2 on his Fighting roll.
+Every day, he makes a Spirit roll at a cumulative -1 penalty; a failure opens the borders and leaves him unable to close them again for at least a week. - Fear: Adam's hideous appearance prompts a Fear check in onlookers. - Fearless: Adam is immune to Fear and Intimidation. - Hardy: Adam does not suffer a wound from a second Shaken result. - Pain Transference: If Adam and Dr. Mordenheim are present in the same scene, they feel one another's pain.
+If either is Shaken or Wounded, the other must immediately make a Vigor check or be Shaken as well. - Size +1: Adam stands just shy of eight feet tall. - Slam: Str+d6.